radish-bdd/radish/docs/commandline.rst

 Command Line Usage
 ==================

-This chapter describes how to use radish from the command line.
+This chapter describes how to use Radish from the command line.
 All it's commands, options and arguments.

 Run - Specify Feature files
 ---------------------------